jval1972/Mars3D/readme.txt

 Fix some problems with player movement clipping when landing on other actors.
 Emulates correctly the ripple effect in OpenGL mode.
 Speed optimizations in string manipulation.
+Corrected flat scale for big flats in OpenGL mode.

 Version 1.0.10.747 (20220115)
 -----------------